 Don continues the pitch, and as he does, Joan’s night with Herb is intercut, contrasting to the words Don uses, the mistress metaphor.

 Finally, as Don closes his pitch, he ends with these words.
 “Gentlemen, what price would we pay?
 What behavior would we forgive?
-If they weren’t pretty, temperamental, beyond our reach, and a little out of our control, would we love them as we do?
+Would we love them as we do if they weren’t pretty, temperamental, beyond our reach, and a little out of our control?
 Jaguar.
 At last, something wonderful you can truly own.”

 And here, we get the twist.
 The moment of brilliance.
 It turns out that Don showed up at Joan’s just after she returned from Herb’s hotel.
 It turns out Don was too late.